 1. An emphasis on context

-These are just some examples of a few of the questions you’ll need to answer about your ideal buyer.
+These are just some examples of a few questions you’ll need to answer about your ideal buyer.
 To get them, you’ll need…

 2. Deep knowledge of the customer

-To provide a truly valuable omni-channel experience, you have to know your customers intimately.
+To provide a truly valuable omnichannel experience, you must know your customers intimately.
 You have to understand who they are and where they’re coming from.
 You need to know their goals and challenges.

 Use these as a benchmark, but remember that they may vary based on your business’s audience and buyer personas.

 Restructuring traditional roles can put the responsibility for the customer experience on more than one or two departments, allowing each team to understand how it fits into the omnichannel puzzle in relation to others.
 That, in turn, sets clear expectations that can streamline team communication.

 When communication is swift and teams operate fluidly, the result can be what you saw with Camuto Group’s trenchcoat example.
 Agile marketing that puts customers at the center makes for remarkable omnichannel experiences.